 We will implement security processes, procedures and systems in line with UK legislation, guidance and codes of practice where these offer enhanced standards of security.
-We will adapt security procedures and processes where country norms require it, to ensure that we deal sensitively with cultural, gender and equality issues.
+We will adapt security procedures and processes where country norms require it, to ensure that we address cultural, gender and equality issues sensitively.

 The British Council aims to ensure that all staff and those who work with the British Council foster an attitude of good practice and co-operation in order to achieve appropriate standards of security for people, places, systems and data.

 The British Council is committed to:

 - maintaining good practice in relation to security

 - monitoring and reviewing its security systems and processes to ensure their suitability, adequacy and effectiveness

 - providing suitable and sufficient information, instruction, training and facilities to ensure all staff are aware of and equipped to carry out their security responsibilities competently, and in line with our standards, protocols and procedures